 Of course, there are expectations we should be aware of and honor, but that shouldn’t be the only driver when we want to excel.
-Combining our intrinsic motivation and leveraging our strengths with our job responsibilities helps us be more engaged and produce impactful results.
+Combining our intrinsic motivation and leveraging our strengths with our job responsibilities helps us engage more and produce impactful results.

 Misconception 2: “I have to Ace all the Areas at Work.”

 While in grade school, being a good student meant doing well in every class.
 It demonstrated our competence and success and informed how we rank among our peer groups.
 Unfortunately, when we carry the same mindset at work, it sometimes leads to unhealthy pressure.

 Mary (not her real name), a senior business development professional, felt she was not as good as her peers.
 I brought it to her attention that while her peers had a unique strength, she also had hers.
 When Mary remembered her superpower, a smile appeared on her face, and within one month, she turned around some of her most challenging accounts.
 Later she laughed, saying her most significant learning was that she didn’t have to get an ‘A’ everywhere, and a ‘B’ was just fine.
 Releasing such expectations helped harness her innate strengths.

 Misconception 3: Mixing The Desire to Excel with Competitiveness